LSAT AND LAW SCHOOL FAQÂ

 Currently, Velocity Test Prep offers the following discounts:

 - Need-Based Aid.
 For anyone who qualifies for an LSAC fee waiver, we offer a 50% discount on our online course.
-This discount is good for both the annual membership and for each payment on the monthly subscription.
+This discount is good for each membership type, including for each payment on the monthly subscription.
 To obtain this discount, please send a copy of your LSAC Fee Waiver letter to us at [email protected], and we'll hook you up!

 - Upgrade Discount.
-For anyone who has made the terrible error of having taken a comprehensive (live or online) LSAT course with—gasp!—some lame, non-Velocity prep company, we offer a $100 discount for the annual Super Mega Course subscription (or choose a 10% discount for each payment on the monthly subscription) to ease your growing pains as you upgrade to Velocity awesomeness.
+For anyone who has made the terrible error of having taken a comprehensive (live or online) LSAT course with—gasp!—some lame, non-Velocity prep company, we offer a $100 discount for the 12-month Pass (or choose a 10% discount for each payment on the monthly subscription) to ease your growing pains as you upgrade to Velocity awesomeness.
 To take advantage of this discount, just send us a copy of your paid receipt from your prior course (at [email protected]) and we'll get you a discount code to use at checkout.

 - Military.
-We offer a 20% discount on the enrollment fee for an annual subscription (or 20% off each payment for the monthly subscription) to all active and former U.S. military personnel.
+We offer a 20% discount on the enrollment fee for each membership type (including for each payment on the monthly subscription) to all active and former U.S. military personnel.
 In order to receive your discount, please just send us an email and include proof of service (for example, a redacted copy of your orders).Â

 We hope you find that one of these options is a good fit for you!